 STL Partners has compiled a new quarterly-updated tracker service of commercial deployments of NFV and SDN by leading telcos worldwide, providing an Excel database accompanied by an analytical report.
 The first update, devoted to Europe, found operators and vendors focusing on core network virtualisation and SDN/SD-WAN have so far led the way, as timelines on more systematic transformation programmes have been extended.

-Join our webinar on December 12th: Keeping NFV on track – Assessing operator strategies and progress
+This report is discussed in our free webinar recording: Keeping NFV on track – Assessing operator strategies and progress

 Welcome to The NFV Deployment Tracker!

 This report is the first of a new series of statistical and analytical reports tracking the progress of NFV and SDN: ‘The NFV Deployment Tracker’.
 The ‘Tracker’ builds on an extensive body of analysis by STL Partners over the past two years on NFV and SDN strategies, technology and market developments.